Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Hierarchical Bayesian analysis

-where $p_{\rm pop}(\theta|\Lambda)$ is the population-induced prior of Eq.~\ref{eq:popinduced}.
+where $p_{\rm pop}(\theta|\Lambda)$ is the population-induced prior of Eq.~\eqref{eq:popinduced}.

-The denominator $p(N_i|\Lambda)$ is the probability of detecting the event given a set of cosmological parameters.
+The denominator $p(\mathscr{D}|\Lambda)$ in Eq.~(\ref{eq:singl}) is the probability of having a trigger of astrophysical origin, given a set of cosmological and population parameters.
 This is a normalization factor of the likelihood $p(x_i|\Lambda)$ and it describes what is usually referred to as \textit{selection effects} \cite{Mandel:2018mve,Vitale:2020aaz}.
 This term can be written as an integral over every possible realization of detectors' data that will pass the detection threshold

-The detection rule usually consists in a threshold on the signal-to-noise (SNR) ratio (or equivalently on the false alarm rate).
+We assume that the noise properties are stationary, and hence the detectability of all events are the same meaning we can drop the subscript $i$.
 The integral can then be written as \cite{Mandel:2018mve}

 where $p_{\rm det}(\theta, \Lambda)$ is the probability of detecting the source with parameters $\theta$ and assuming the population and cosmological hyper-parameters $\Lambda$.
-By substituting in Eq.~\ref{eq:gen} the terms in Eqs.~\ref{eq:selection}-\ref{eq:liksin} we obtain the posterior on the source population and cosmological hyper-parameters
+By substituting in Eq.~\eqref{eq:gen} the terms in Eqs.~\eqref{eq:liksin}-\eqref{eq:selection} we obtain the posterior on the source population and cosmological hyper-parameters

-\subsection{Application of the inference scheme to a simulated population of BBH}
+\section{Application of the inference scheme to a simulated population of BBH}

-We apply the above scheme to a simulated set of 1024 BBH GW events detected in LIGO and Virgo data assuming current sensitivities comparable to the recent O2 and O3 observing runs \cite{TheLIGOScientific:2014jea,TheVirgo:2014hva,Acernese:2019sbr,2020arXiv200801301I} having detected BBH binaries between 3 $M_{\odot}$ and 100 $M_{\odot}$ up to redshift 1.5.
-Our synthetic catalog is thus compatible with the GWTC-1 and GWTC-2 catalogs \cite{LIGOScientific:2018mvr,Abbott:2020niy}.
-We choose a uniform in comoving volume merger rate $\gamma=0$.
-We draw the BBH component masses in the source frame from the PL distribution defined by the two mass scales $\mmin=5 M_{\odot}$ and $\mmax=65 M_{\odot}$, and two parameters $\alpha=0$ and $\beta=0$ that governs the shape of the mass distribution.
-The simulated events pass the detection criterion that requires an SNR of at least 12 \cite{Abbott:2019yzh}.
-We fix a flat $\Lambda$CDM cosmology with $H_0=67.7 \hu$ and $\Omega_{m,0}=0.308$ \cite{Ade:2015xua}.
-In this section and Sec.~\ref{sec:4} uncertainties on the measurements of the source-frame masses are generated with the likelihood approximant of \cite{Farr:2019twy}, while redshift uncertainties are generated with the likelihood approximant of \cite{2019PhRvD..99h3504L}.
+We now apply the above scheme to estimate cosmological and population parameters from a simulated population of BBH.
+In this section we present our population, and first results on population and cosmological parameter inference.